 Katie Yap, Melbourne-based modern and baroque viola

 Katie likes to keep her musical life varied, and her favourite kind of music making is with chamber groups.
-She is violist in the Chrysalis Harp Trio, early music chamber groups Ironwood Ensemble and The Muses’ Delight, and joined the Australian String Quartet in 2016 in programs of quintets and sextets.
+She is violist in the Chrysalis Harp Trio (2019 ANAM Artists), early music chamber groups Ironwood Ensemble and The Muses’ Delight, and joined the Australian String Quartet in 2016 in programs of quintets and sextets.
 In 2017, Katie spent a month in Central Queensland touring with the Orpheus Club, presenting 10 public concerts, 8 schools concerts and workshops, and recording four new Australian works.
-This year, she will join Van Diemen's Band in a national tour of chamber music of the late baroque period, including performances at the Port Fairy Spring Music Festival, and UKARIA Cultural Centre.
+In 2018, she joined Van Diemen's Band in a national tour of chamber music of the late baroque period, including performances at the Port Fairy Spring Music Festival, and UKARIA Cultural Centre.

 Orchestrally, she plays with modern ensembles including the Australian World Orchestra, the Australian Chamber Orchestra, the Melbourne Symphony Orchestra, the Melbourne Chamber Orchestra, and Camerata - Queensland's Chamber Orchestra, and held the position of Associate Principal Viola with Orchestra Victoria in 2015.
-She will be joining the Adelaide Symphony Orchestra as Guest Principal and Associate Principal, and the Opera Australia Regional Touring Company as Principal Viola later in 2018.
+She joined the Adelaide Symphony Orchestra as Guest Principal and Associate Principal, and the Opera Australia Regional Touring Company as Principal Viola in 2018.

-Katie's early music orchestral playing includes groups such as the Australian Brandenburg Orchestra, the Australian Romantic and Classical Orchestra, Van Diemen's Band and Bach Akademie Australia.
+Katie's early music orchestral playing includes groups such as the Academy of Ancient Music, the Australian Brandenburg Orchestra, the Australian Romantic and Classical Orchestra, Van Diemen's Band and Bach Akademie Australia.

-She loves to teach as well, and spent six months in 2017 at the University of Queensland, as guest Head of Viola.
+She loves to teach as well, and is a sessional viola teacher at the Australian National Academy of Music and Monash University, and spent six months in 2017 at the University of Queensland as guest Head of Viola.

 She also plays Scottish, Irish and Canadian folk music.
 In her spare time, she likes to explore a wide range of musical contexts, including busking, improvising, teaching and community music.
 She has a chronic sweet tooth, and firmly believes that it is always the right time to eat chocolate!